 Add the working hours as well as special hours during holidays.
 If you don’t provide special hours for public holidays, users will be warned on Google Search and Maps that your business hours may differ on these days.

 If you are looking for an easy solution to manage your business and holiday hours, check our feature “Opening hours“.

-Next to your Website URL, you may indicate the Menu and Reservations URL to lead users directly to the menu page or to your booking engine.
+Include links to specific actions that your customers can take directly on Google Search, Maps, or the Assistant.
+Next to your Website URL, you may indicate the Menu, Online orders, and Reservations links to lead users directly to the menu page, an online order page, or to your booking engine.
 Google works with selected third-party booking services, this is why sometimes links to them may appear automatically on business listings.
 To remove or fix such links, you need to contact the third-party provider directly.

 Depending on the type of business you are, the URL section is followed by a “Menu” or “Services” section.

 Here you can list your menu items or services, along with prices.
 It’s highly recommended to fill out this field as it gives users a possibility to find all the information with just one click.
-It’s an important touchpoint to win new guests, especially on mobile.
+For a restaurant, it’s possible to upload a photo of the menu.
+Having a menu or services in your Google My Business Listing is an important touchpoint to win new guests, especially on mobile.

-Where you add the menu items you can also add and edit popular dishes and their photos.
+Recently it has become possible to add and edit popular dishes and their photos.
+In order to do that you need to be logged in to your Google account, find your restaurant in Google Maps on mobile and click on Menu.
 Also, your customers can add photos and names of dishes but dish names added by the business owner get precedence.